Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 ### 28.1.1 Assembly Feature Flags
 `#asm AVX, AVX2 { }` are called Assembly Feature Flags. x86 does not have a single set of instructions.
-Rather, there are feature flags that tell someone whether or not a particular set of instructions is present or not.
+Rather, there are feature flags that indicate whether or not a particular set of instructions is present or not.

 Some instruction sets include:
 * AVX (Advanced Vector Extensions)